AmbarSinha24/Contest-Alert/README.md

 * First-time users may trigger a full contest fetch and calendar insertion on login.
 * The app avoids duplicate calendar entries using a `CalendarEvent` table.
 * LeetCode contests are approximated based on known schedule patterns.

 ---

-## 📌 To Do

-* Add contest ratings filters
-* Support more platforms (AtCoder, HackerRank)
-* Calendar UI in frontend
-* Dark mode toggle

----